whitehaven/call-of-gel/README.md

 Requirements for Usable Models:

-- [ ] design multi-vessel gel mold
+- [ ] multi-vessel gel mold

 Investigational:

 - [ ] consider alternative additives for echogenicity: sandblasting media (walnut shells, glass beads)
-- [ ] consider agarose as gellant
+- [ ] consider agarose as gellant (admittedly no clear advantage other than smell)
 - [ ] consider platicized PVC as alternative due to lack of odor and refrigeration requirement (complicated by creation requirement for vacuum chamber and lab-grade heating element at least)
 - [ ] consider geometry of cast void which could be used as simulated vessel; otherwise obtain suitable vessel lumen material
 - [ ] consider lumen material